Mark-MDO47/Cartoonify/README.md

 # Cartoonify
-NVIDIA Jetson Nano implementation of Dan MacNish brilliant "Draw This" camera.
+NVIDIA Jetson Nano implementation of Dan Macnish brilliant "Draw This" camera. https://github.com/danmacnish/cartoonify
-Apologies to Dan if I didn't capitalize the name correctly... https://github.com/danmacnish/cartoonify

 Dan and others have been busy! check out this area for a demo of what Dan's version can do